biuglbiu/andriod/README.md

-The newest work contains all above.
-Just see the newest work is ok.
+The important thing need to be said third times.
+Final_Assignment is in the other branch.
+Final_Assignment is in the other branch.
 Final_Assignment is in the other branch.